canax/remserver/REVISION.md

 v1.0.2 (2017-09-27)
 ---------------------------------

-* Integrate with travis, circleci, scrutinizer and sensionlabsinsight.
+* Integrate with travis, circleci, scrutinizer and sensiolabsinsight.

 v1.0.1 (2017-09-26)